MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/find-guide.md

     ![Screenshot of Select mode screen.](media/select-mode.PNG "Screenshot of Select mode screen")

     > [!NOTE]
     > If you're a Dynamics 365 Guides admin, you can assign the **Operator** role to operators so that they can view guides but can't edit them.
-If you assign the **Operator** role to a user, the user can skip the **Select Mode** dialog box and open a guide directly.
+If you assign the **Operator** role to a user, the user can skip the **Select mode** screen and open a guide directly.
 For more information, see [Assign an Author or Operator role to a user](assign-role.md).

 ## What's next?